rack/rack-attack/README.md

 ## Responses

-Customize the response of throttled requests using an object that adheres to the [Rack app interface](http://rack.rubyforge.org/doc/SPEC.html).
+Customize the response of blacklisted and throttled requests using an object that adheres to the [Rack app interface](http://rack.rubyforge.org/doc/SPEC.html).

+    Rack:Attack.blacklisted_response = lambda do |env|
+      [ 503, {}, ['Blocked']]
+    end

     Rack:Attack.throttled_response = lambda do |env|
       # name and other data about the matched throttle